jiriteach/cloudflared-windows-updater/README.md

 3. Set `CLOUDFLARED_INSTALL_PATH` to the locally installed `cloudflared` version.
 Example - `"C:\Program Files (x86)\cloudflared\cloudflared.exe"`

 4. Register a new `EventLog` `source` in order for messages from the script to be written to the `Application` log.
 Run `New-EventLog –LogName Application –Source “Update cloudflared”`
-Testing the source is working - `Write-EventLog –LogName Application –Source “Update cloudflared” –EntryType Information –EventID 1 –Message “Testing ...”`.
+Test the source is working by running - `Write-EventLog –LogName Application –Source “Update cloudflared” –EntryType Information –EventID 1 –Message “Testing ...”`.
 The message should appear under the `Application` log in the `Event Viewer`

 5. Execute script as needed or setup a `task` using `Task Scheduler` in Windows for automatic updates.